tinynow/matt-kreiling.website/src/posts/side-projects-at-46.md

 ### Not on the side

-I hope I don't get in trouble for this.
 Your job doesn't need to be the center of your life, and your work doesn't need to be at the center of your job.
 Maybe we can start calling our side projects, "center projects," or we maybe "home work," anything to give them a higher status than so called "work projects."

 ### Important